Detailed Guide forDetectives and Criminal Investigators in San Diego County

-The median wage in 2016 for Detectives and Criminal Investigators in California is $90,369 annually, or $43.44 hourly.
-The median wage for Detectives and Criminal Investigators in San Diego County is $85,658 annually, or $41.19 hourly.
+The median wage in 2016 for Detectives and Criminal Investigators in California was $90,369 annually, or $43.44 hourly.
+The median wage for Detectives and Criminal Investigators in San Diego County was $85,658 annually, or $41.19 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Detectives and Criminal Investigators typically receive health and life insurance, vacation, sick leave, holiday pay, and retirement benefits.
 They may also receive uniform and equipment allowances as well as bilingual and education incentive pay.

 What Do Local Employers Say About Benefits?
 Of the 10 employers in San Diego County, all provide medical insurance, vacation, sick leave, retirement plan, life insurance, and paid time off bank, and almost all provide disability insurance and dental insurance benefits to Detectives and Criminal Investigators who work full-time.

 |Percent of Employers Who Provide|

 Of the 10 employers surveyed who responded in San Diego County, who provides medical benefits, all reported that they pay half or more of the cost of medical insurance for full-time, and none reported that they pay half or more of the cost of medical insurance for part-time Detectives and Criminal Investigators.